paycoreio/docs/docs/index.md

 There is a range of different ways that you can integrate directly with PayCore's systems for seamless payment capability in your applications, systems, products, or services.

 You can use our RESTful API and Checkout Pages to accept payments and Callbacks­ to handle changes in the transaction statuses.
 And you can develop your own Checkout page.
-In any case, our APIs provide a safe route through standard interfaces to all PayCore.io's features.
+In any case, our APIs provide a safe route through standard interfaces to all {{custom.company_name}}'s features.

 [Start by learning about our effective and flexible APIs -->](integration/)